This topic summarizes the criteria that you can use for creating custom match and exclude rules for each entry point type.

 - Click Configuration Instrumentation > Transaction Detection > PHP-Transaction Detection.

-- Then scroll down to either the Custom Match Rule section or the Exclude Rule section.
+- Then scroll down to to either the Custom Match Rule section or the Exclude Rule section.

 - Click the + to create a new rule, then select from the dropdown menu the entry point type to which the rule applies.